-With castrations normally performed at about 1 year of age, breeders have limited time to scrutinize their colt crop for ideal stud prospects.
+With castrations normally performed at about 1 year of age, breeders have limited time to scrutinize their colt crop for ideal stallion prospects.
 Over the years, Stan, Pete and Billy developed lists of criteria to help them make quick decisions.

-He also said “correct conformation – straight legs, nice hips and shoulder, a pretty head and neck and a kind eye – is important.
+He also says “correct conformation – straight legs, nice hips and shoulder, a pretty head and neck and a kind eye – is important.
 An ideally conformed horse is hard to come by.
 Horses who don’t meet those criteria are gelded.”

-“If you get three or four generations off – say a great-grandson of a world champion,” said Stan, “you’re getting a little too far away.
+“If you get three or four generations off – say a great-grandson of a world champion,” says Stan, “you’re getting a little too far away.
 You want a son or grandson.
 You can’t get too far away from the top bloodlines.”

 “You pick out the ones that are from exceptional breeding, exceptional athletes and exceptional minds – they have to be all three to be a stallion.”

-Pete said, “It just doesn’t work that way.
+Pete says, “It just doesn’t work that way.
 Just because you had a real strong bloodline and performance bloodlines, you don’t always end up with a good stallion.
 I guess that’s what makes genetics interesting.”

 Change of Heart

-“There are a lot of horses being kept stallions that really shouldn’t be,” Stan said.
-“Everybody’s got their own opinions, but you want to keep improving on the bloodlines.
+“There are a lot of horses being kept stallions that really shouldn’t be,” Stan says.
+“Everybody has got their own opinions, but you want to keep improving on the bloodlines.
 Everybody wants to stand a stallion, but every colt born is not necessarily a stallion.
 There are so many good horses out there nowadays that you don’t need to mess around with the bad ones.
 People need to look at that a little more.”